 Beach Type: Sand and Rock | Lifeguard: No | Dog Friendly: Yes

-Visitors to Robin Hoods Bay will first be awestruck by the view.
-The glistening golden sand that stretches out all the way to Ravenscar is a joy to behold.
+Visitors to Robin Hood’s Bay will first be awestruck by the view.
+The glistening golden sand stretching out to Ravenscar is a joy.
 You’ll be well inside your ‘Comfort Zone’ stepping out onto the sandy beach of the ‘Bay, as locals call this beautiful part of the world.
 Passport magazine – an online travel blog – said: “There’s no evidence to indicate that Robin Hood ever visited Robin Hood’s Bay.
-In fact, no one seems to know where this lovely Yorkshire village and the surrounding beach got their name.”
+No one knows where this lovely Yorkshire village and the surrounding beach got their name.”

-Myth and legend aside, the beach at the ‘bay is dog-friendly so be sure to take a ball or find a decent stick for your four-legged friend to make the most of the low tide as the beach stretches all the way to Ravenscar for a brisk and rewarding stroll.
+Myth and legend aside, the beach at the bay is dog-friendly.
+Take a ball or find a decent stick for your four-legged friend to make the most of the low tide.
+The beach stretches to Ravenscar for a brisk and rewarding stroll.

-How to get there: Click here for directions to Robin Hood’s Bay Beach (Please note: You cannot park down close to the beach.
-It is accessed via a steep walk, down through the town.
+Click here for directions to Robin Hood’s Bay Beach (Please note: You cannot park close to the beach.
+It is accessed via a steep walk down through the town.
 You must park your vehicle in one of the car parks above the village.)

 Runswick Bay Beach